 Use cases for Service Map includes, but are not limited to:

-Service Map can be accessed from the left navigation bar:
+Access Service Map from the left navigation bar:

 Service Map is built with distributed tracing data that you send to Honeycomb.